istmobiome/istmobiome-web/content/about/index.md

     #id: about
     content:
       default_button_index: 0
-      title: "A Brief Introduction to </br> the Istmobiome Project"
+      title: "An Introduction to </br> the Istmobiome Project"
       subtitle: ''
       #text: >-